Daniel-Chin/HHF_NIME2021/readme.md

 - Connect the sensorBox sensor data pins to SDA and SCL on your Arduino.
 - Use the battery to power the Arduino.

-Again, if you have questions about any of the above step, please refer to the "contact me" section above.
+Again, if you have questions about any of the above steps, please refer to the "contact me" section above.